viccherubini/throwback/README.md

 `assertContains($haystack, $needle)`

 Asserts that `$haystack` contains `$needle` using PHP's `strpos()` method.
 Matching is case sensitive.

+## Conclusion
+Throwback is most definitely for legacy applications.
+You should be using more modern tactics when starting a new application.
+However, that's just not possible for a lot of programmers out there managing decade old code.
+Throwback is a perfect solution to that problem because it works with old versions of PHP and requires very little system integration.

 ## License
 The MIT License (MIT)